cabratteberg/cse15l-lab-reports/LabReport3.md

 493:Longabaugh commented that an NIAAA effort to conduct research on 547:Longabaugh remarked that NIH is increasingly trying to
 ```
 In the above example, I used the `-n` command-line option for the grep command.
 This prints lines that have a match with the string that I provide as an argument which in this case was the name "Longabaugh" and the corresponding line number.
-This is useful if you want to find instances of a certain word and which lines they are used in so you would know where in the file to look to find more information.
+This is useful if you want to find instances of a certain phrase and which lines they are used in so you would know where in the file to look to find more information.
 ```
 camillabratteberg@Camillas-MacBook-Air technical % grep -nR "drugs" 911report
 911report/chapter-3.txt:134:                traditional crimes such as white-collar offenses and those pertaining to drugs and